Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Classic vs Premier Differences

 In addition to the finish, the handles are quite different too, both in the finish and the shape.
 While both the Classic and Premier Shun knives use a pakkawood handle, the Classic has an ebony-colored finish to it and the Premier has more of a lighter walnut look.
-As far as the shape goes, the Classics use a D-shape asymmetrical shape, specifically made for right-handed chefs.
+As far as the shape goes, the Classics use an asymmetrical D-shape, specifically made for right-handed chefs.
 Whereas the Premier knives are completely symmetrical and have equal comfort for righties and lefties.

 Classic vs Premier Conclusion